jaylenxr/LAB-HTML-Resume2/README.md

 - Site should have a background color or background image.
 Images google filtered for "Royalty Free"
 - Each article should have a different border(weight,style,color).

-NOTE: If you have less than two previous employers, either use your educational instituions as a substitute or make them up.
+NOTE: If you have less than two previous employers, either use your educational institutions as a substitute or make them up.